Skip to content

 As collective stress, burnout, and other behavioral health challenges continue to increase throughout the U.S. population, approaches are evolving to address these challenges.
 Workplace behavioral health company, R3 Continuum, noted in its 2024 Workplace Behavioral Health Trends report that “behavioral health support in the workplace is no longer an option but an imperative.
 Workers need and expect more support from their employers, and a mentally healthy organizational culture contributes to retention, recruitment, and overall performance.”

-Led by Nevada Senator Rochelle Nguyen and Utah Representative Steve Eliason, the CSG West Health Committee Hosts this session.
+Led by Nevada Senator Rochelle Nguyen, the CSG West Health Committee hosts this session.

 11:30-12:20 p.m.Connecting the Unconnected